lukiwieser/aave-liquidation-risk/README.md

 #### Contract Events

-First, let's take a look at the activities happening on AAVE.
+First, let's take a look at the activities happening on Aave.

-The methods that each transaction invokes on the AAVE smart contract are encoded.
+The methods that each transaction invokes on the Aave smart contract are encoded.
 This can be seen by the field `input` below:

 ![transaction-data.png](docs/transaction-data.png)

-Decoding this input with the AAVE V2 ABI, and counting the number of events yields the following result:
+Decoding this input with the Aave V2 ABI, and counting the number of events yields the following result:

 | Contract Event  | Count |
 |-----------------|------:|